-Military and Veteran Student Brief: November 2019
+Military & Veteran Student Brief: November 2021

 UAA Military and Veteran Student Services

-Military and Veteran Student Services (MVSS) is dedicated to providing high quality and comprehensive support to military and veteran students and their families by encouraging, promoting and advising students to be successful.
+Military & Veteran Student Services (MVSS) is dedicated to providing high quality and comprehensive support to military and veteran students and their families by encouraging, promoting and advising students to be successful.
 The goal of MVSS is to ease the transition from military into college by providing students with the tools needed to succeed while also fostering a receptive, knowledgeable and understanding community within the university.
 For more information about MVSS resources and events, see the MVSS homepage or visit the MVSS Resource Center in the Student Union, Room 102.

 Seawolf Boot Camp

 Seawolf Boot Camp is a faculty and staff training program designed to familiarize the UAA community with the military and veteran student experience so that UAA may better serve those who served.
 In Seawolf Boot Camp, participants learn information about military and veteran culture, challenges military and veteran students encounter, VA benefits, how to create a military and veteran friendly environment, and available resources.
+Recently the training has been revamped to include current best practices and updated information on policies and rules impacting students using VA and DOD educational benefits.

 Participants receive a Seawolf Boot Camp t-shirt, decal, and magnet.
 The items serve as an incentive to faculty and staff to become better informed on the issues faced by this large student population.
 The items also signify to students, staff and faculty that the individual displaying them has learned about these student experiences and as a result is better equipped to support and assist military and veteran students.